Vtenext 25.02: A three-way path to RCE

 Sample custom module containing the web shell

-This effectively gives us Remote Code Execution, by design:
+This effectively gives us code execution, by design.

 Conclusion

-Despite multiple attempts to responsibly disclose these vulnerabilities, the vendor failed to acknowledge or respond for over three months.
-Eventually, a silent patch was released, with no mention of the issue or credit given.
+Despite multiple attempts to responsibly disclose these vulnerabilities, the vendor initially failed to acknowledge or respond for over three months.
+Meanwhile, following internal VAPTs, a patch was released, with no mention of the issue.

 Although vtenext is a relatively unknown application worldwidea fair number of companies in Italy use this solution.